-The Commission developed this supplement in collaboration with members from the interagency Equity Advisory Committee and stakeholders as a resource for applicant agencies preparing project nominations for Senate Bill (SB) 1 Programs (Local Partnership Program, Solutions for Congested Corridors Program, and Trade Corridor Enhancement Program).
-The Commission endeavors to ensure program policies progress by embedding equity considerations in the project development, nomination, and selection process.
+In order to further equitable outcomes through SB 1 Competitive Programs, this supplement was developed by the California Transportation Commission through collaboration with stakeholders as a resource for applicants preparing project nominations for the SB 1 Competitive Programs (Local Partnership Program, Solutions for Congested Corridors Program, and Trade Corridor Enhancement Program).

-This supplement provides information on key statistics, benefits, and communication strategies that may be used during project development to yield more equitable outcomes.
-An applicant agency may use the information and strategies presented here to explain how a project incorporates advances transportation equity by responding to key questions in the project application.
+The purpose of this document is to provide information on key statistics, benefits, and communicate strategies that may be used during project development to yield more equitable outcomes.
+The information and strategies presented in this document may be used to help document how a project incorporates transportation equity by responding to key guidelines questions like:

-- Was How did the agency engage communities in the project study area to identify their needs?
-Did the agency directly engage outreach conducted with disadvantaged or historically impacted and marginalized groups, including Black, Indigenous, and other people of color, displaced or unhoused persons, disabled persons, and low-income individuals or communities, within the project study area?
-How was their feedback incorporated into the project? - How did the agency develop the project scope?
-Can the agency demonstrate its partnership engagement and collaboration with the disadvantaged or historically impacted and marginalized communities in the project study area? - How did the agency assess if the project would cause any disparate impacts on the basis of race, color, socioeconomic status, gender, sexuality, or national origin?
-If disparate impacts were identified, did the agency consider and incorporate alternate options as applicable additional strategies that would have a less discriminatory considered and included in the project?
+- Was outreach conducted with disadvantaged or historically impacted and marginalized groups, including Black, Indigenous, and other people of color, and people with low incomes, within the project study area and how was that input incorporated into the project? - How has your agency developed the project scope through demonstrated partnership, engagement, and collaboration with the state's most disadvantaged or historically impacted and marginalized communities within the project study area? - How did the project sponsor assess whether the project would result in any disparate impacts on the basis of race, color, socioeconomic status, gender, sexuality, or national origin?
+If disparate impacts were identified, were additional strategies that would have a less discriminatory impact considered and included in the project?